Harchytekt/inTime/docs/REST API Entities/Workspace/Delete-Workspace-by-ID.md

 ## Response parameters

-For the description of the Workspaces, see [Get Workspace by ID](Get-Workspace-by-ID.md).
+For the description of the Workspace entity, see [Get Workspace by ID](Get-Workspace-by-ID.md).

 ## Sample